Described here under the following headings are the details of the procedure for participating in Architectural competitions in India:

 EXPLAIN THE PROCEDURE FOR ENTERING INTO AN ARCH.
-COMPETITION?
+COMPETITION IN INDIA?

 - Fill the registration form – A Competitor must complete the registration form as per the instructions given on the form and send it by registered post or hand delivery to the promoter together with the registration fee (if any).
 In some cases the Promoter may not charge a registration fee.